Andrea Cannas

 "All modules were extensively covered by top local and international professionals and combined with a ‘themed dinner’ which gave me the opportunity to network with my peers, discuss assignments or debate on a key topic."

-My tutors were very supportive during the dissertation module, which was challenging in nature as it was primarily a student-led project.
-Through completion of this course and a lot of patience, I've been able to publish my first research paper under the guidance of iodine expert, Dr Sarah Bath, which was published in the British Journal of Nutrition.
+My tutors were very supportive during the dissertation module, which was challenging as it was primarily a student-led project.
+Through completion of this course and a lot of patience, I've been able to publish my first research paper, under the guidance of iodine expert Dr Sarah Bath, in the British Journal of Nutrition.

 My research career

-When I reflect on being a Surrey student, I conclude that the experience enabled me to communicate better, learn more and grow stronger - not just academically but also professionally.
+When I reflect on being a Surrey student, I know that the experience enabled me to communicate better, learn more and grow stronger - not just academically but also professionally.

 Discover more about our postgraduate bioscience and medicine courses, including our Nutritional Medicine MSc.